RobiNN1/phpMDocs/README.md

 ## Installation

-Simply extract the content to the root directory of the website and set a path to documentation content.
+Simply extract the content to the root directory of the website.

-Or put it to do folder, in this case, need to update `site_path` option in config.php file.
+Or put it to sub folder, in this case, need to update `site_path` option in config.php file.

+If necessary, set the path to the documentation content (`docs_path` option).

 Run `composer install` before use.